Improving Convergence and Generalization Using Parameter Symmetries: Teleportation for Improving Generalization

 \section{Teleportation for Improving Generalization}

 Teleportation was originally proposed to speedup optimization.
 In this section, we explore the suitability of teleportation for improving generalization, which is another important aspect of deep learning.
 We first review definitions of the sharpness of minima.
-Then, we introduce a distinct notion of curvature of the minima and discuss their implications on generalization.
-By observing how sharpness and curvatures of minima are correlated with generalization, we improve generalization by incorporating sharpness and curvature into the objective for teleportation.
+Then, we introduce a novel notion of the curvature of minima and discuss its implications on generalization.
+By observing how sharpness and curvature of minima are correlated with generalization, we improve generalization by incorporating sharpness and curvature into the objective for teleportation.